Social Provider Handler node

 Validates the

-id_tokenreturned by the provider to ensure its integrity, verifying the token’s signature and checking claims such asiss(issuer) andaud(audience). -
+id_tokenreturned by the provider to ensure its integrity, verifying the token’s signature and checking that claims such asiss(issuer) andaud(audience) match the values defined in the social provider configuration. -

 -